Darna Zaroori Hai: Story 4 — Ghostly Audition

 A film director, Karan Chopra, decides to make a horror film.
 On the way to the sets, he gives a lift to a young woman, Riya, who pretends to be a ghost.
 Karan thinks she is just playing a prank, and Riya also claims later that she was just joking.
 When stormy weather hits, Karan takes Riya to his mansion.
 The electricity and lights go out and Riya's face starts to gore with blood.
 Karan still thinks that she is playing a prank, but when her voice turns ghostly, he falls to the floor and dies in shock.
 Riya takes off her mask, which was stained with fake blood, and a microphone that changed her voice to make it sound ghostly.
 It is revealed that she really was only playing a joke on him.
-She says that she was trying to audition for his new horror film, but it is too late now since Karan has already died.
+She cries in panic as she says that she was trying to audition for his new horror film, but it is too late now since Karan has already died.